freeCodeCamp/freeCodeCamp/docs/how-to-setup-freecodecamp-locally.md

 # Set up freeCodeCamp locally

 As of 8 March 2019, please consider helping us test our new guide on how to [setup freeCodeCamp locally using Docker](/docs/how-to-setup-freecodecamp-locally-using-docker.md) instead of using this guide.
-It *should* result in fewer or no error but we won't know until enough devs try it.
+It *should* result in fewer, if not zero, errors, but we won't know until enough devs try it.

 Follow these guidelines for getting freeCodeCamp locally on your system.
-This is highly recommended if you want to be contributing regularly.
+This is highly recommended if you want to contribute regularly.

 Some of the contribution workflows, like previewing pages for the guide or the coding challenges, debugging and fixing bugs in codebase, requires you to have freeCodeCamp running locally.

 ## Fork the repository on GitHub
 ['Forking'](https://help.github.com/articles/about-forks/) is a step where you get your own copy of freeCodeCamp's main repository (a.k.a _repo_) on GitHub.

-This is essential, because this way you are able to work on your copy of freeCodeCamp on GitHub, or download it for working locally.
-Later, you will be able to request changes to be pulled into the main repository via a pull request.
+This is essential as it allows you to work on your own copy of freeCodeCamp on GitHub, or to download (clone) your repository to work on locally.
+Later, you will be able to request changes to be pulled into the main repository from your fork via a pull request.

 > **ProTip:**
-> The main repository at `https://github.com/freeCodeCamp/freeCodeCamp` is often referred to as `upstream` repository.
+> The main repository at `https://github.com/freeCodeCamp/freeCodeCamp` is often referred to as the `upstream` repository.
-> Your fork at `https://github.com/YOUR_USER_NAME/freeCodeCamp` is often referred to as `origin` repository.
+> Your fork at `https://github.com/YOUR_USER_NAME/freeCodeCamp` is often referred to as the `origin` repository.

-**Follow these steps to fork the `https://github.com/freeCodeCamp/freeCodeCamp` repository:**
+#### Follow these steps to fork the `https://github.com/freeCodeCamp/freeCodeCamp` repository:
 1. Go to the freeCodeCamp repository on GitHub: <https://github.com/freeCodeCamp/freeCodeCamp>
 2. Click the "Fork" Button in the upper right hand corner of the interface ([More Details Here](https://help.github.com/articles/fork-a-repo/))
-3. After the repository has been forked, you will be taken to your copy of the freeCodeCamp at `https://github.com/YOUR_USER_NAME/freeCodeCamp`
+3. After the repository has been forked, you will be taken to your copy of the freeCodeCamp repository at `https://github.com/YOUR_USER_NAME/freeCodeCamp`

 ![GIF - How to fork freeCodeCamp on GitHub](/docs/images/github/how-to-fork-freeCodeCamp.gif)

 ## Preparing the development environment
 Once you have the prerequisites installed, you need to prepare your development environment.
-This is common for many development workflows, and you will need to do this only once.
+This is common for many development workflows, and you will only need to do this once.

-**Follow these steps to get your development environment ready:**
+#### Follow these steps to get your development environment ready:

 1. Install [Git](https://git-scm.com/) or your favorite Git client, if you haven't already.
 Update to the latest version, the one that came bundled with your OS may be outdated.